romac/malachite/qa/README.md

 The above will create a 7-node Digital Ocean QA environment and a `commands.sh` file with the custom commands.

 Most of the node setup is done automatically in cloud-init.
-When terraform finishes, the CC server is still installing services for Elasitc and Prometheus.
+When terraform finishes, the CC server is still installing services for ElasticSearch and Prometheus.

 (Optional) Use the `ok_cc` command to check if all services are up and running.
 By the time you deploy a binary, all services should be running.